 In particular, our Company is a holding company and conducts substantially all of our business through our operating subsidiaries.
 As a result, our ability to pay dividends depends on dividends and other distributions received from our operating subsidiaries, which in turn depend on the legal and regulatory requirements to which the relevant subsidiary is subject.
 Generally, our subsidiaries could not pay any dividends to us if they do not have any distributable profit.
 Limitation on the ability of our subsidiaries to remit their after-tax profits to us in the form of dividends or other distributions could adversely affect our ability to grow, invest, pay dividends and other distributions and conduct our business.
-In addition, restrictive covenants in banking facilities that our subsidiaries may enter into in the future may also restrict the ability of our subsidiaries to pay dividends or other distributions we could receive from our subsidiaries, which in turn would restrict our ability to pay dividends to our Shareholders.
+In addition, restrictive covenants in banking facilities that our subsidiaries may enter into in the future may also restrict the ability of our subsidiaries to pay dividends or make distributions to us.
+These restrictions would reduce the amount of dividends or other distributions we could receive from our subsidiaries, which in turn would restrict our ability to pay dividends to our Shareholders.